delwink/cquel/README.md

     $ doxygen Doxyfile

 if you have doxygen installed.
+The files are placed in `doc/api`.

 License
 -------